SHORT STORY 5

-"Why won't you even talk about this?"
+"Hey, let's talk about this!"
 Dennis demanded.
-"Listen, we've made a lot of arrangements just to meet you here tonight!"
+"Listen, we've made a lot of arrangements to meet you here!"

 Natalie's expression tightened.

 "Are you an idiot?!"
 Dennis laughed, walking toward the suite's private bar.
 "Artists don't just quit and get a day job!
-Art is a calling!"
+Art, it's a calling!"

-"Would you look at this guy," Dennis smirked.
-"What a fucking attitude!"
+"Would you look at this guy!"
+Dennis smirked.
+"What fucking attitude!"

-"Hey, buddy!"
+"Hey, Bruce!"
 Dennis persisted.
-"You work on this project and the connections you'll make will set you up for life!"
+"Work on this project, the connections you'll make, it'll set you up for life!"

-"You're too fucking late," I replied, glaring at that old woman who hadn't blinked this entire time.
+"Too fucking late," I replied, glaring at that old woman who never blinked.

 "Why are you leaving it behind?"
-Chloe then asked seriously.
+Chloe asked.

 "What are you going to do then?"
-Natalie spoke again at long last.
+Natalie spoke at long last.